-Like most of Manhattan we had power throughout the storm but we haven’t had hot water right since Saturday.
-Con Edison says we should have it back sometime Monday or Tuesday.
+Like most of Manhattan, we had power throughout the storm but we haven’t had hot water right since Saturday.
+It’s a little frustrating that it’s not just a matter of calling a plumber, like the ones at sarkinenplumbing.com, to get it fixed, but Con Edison says we should have it back sometime Monday or Tuesday.
 Eeek!
-Cold showers for us – but if this is the worst of it then I’m grateful.
+So, it’s cold showers for us—but if this is the worst of it then I have to say that I’m grateful.

 Living in an apartment proved to be pretty painless during a hurricane.
 I had my flashlight and my Pinot Grigio — what more does a city girl need?
 But if you live in the outer boroughs or in a house – I’m sorry because your headaches aren’t caused by too much wine.

 Angie Hicks, founder of the consumer-rating site Angie’s List, gave me these tips to assess the damage and how to hire a contractor to fix down fences, ripped shingles and other repairs your home might need:

 1. Get to Safety – First things first, get yourself and your family to safety.
 You can assess the damage later — if your roof starts to give way, get out of the house.
 If the roof is damaged in any way, contact a company like WDR Metal Roofing Austin and try and sort a new roof as soon as possible.